Plefunga/AstroCalcs/README.md

 # AstroCalcs
-A (to be) Arduino library of astronomy calculations Currently only a python script as I figure it out.
-Some of them have been converted to C++ for arduino, but not all of them.
+An Arduino library of astronomy calculations that is still in development, and hence contains many bugs.
+There is a python version of this which is used for testing.
+It also has a bug in it where it refracts the right ascention around 180 degrees every now and then.

 Current functions:
 - jdify(year, month, day, hour, minute, second): convert date into julian date